shahfahed/tech_eazy_devops_shahfahed/README.md

 This solution does the following:

-1️⃣ Spins up EC2 instances.
+- Spins up EC2 instances.
   • Supports multiple stages (Dev, Prod) via separate configuration files.
-2️⃣ Installs required dependencies.
+- Installs required dependencies.
   • (Java 21, Git, Maven, AWS CLI).
-3️⃣ Clones app repository and deploys the application on first EC2.
-1️⃣ Spins up EC2 instances.
-  • Supports multiple stages (Dev, Prod) via separate configuration files.
-2️⃣ Installs required dependencies.
-  • (Java 21, Git, Maven, AWS CLI).
-3️⃣ Clones app repository and deploys the application on first EC2.
+- Clones app repository and deploys the application on first EC2.
-4️⃣ Verifies that the app is reachable on port 80.
+- Verifies that the app is reachable on port 80.
-5️⃣ Creates a private S3 bucket and uploads EC2 logs and app logs to it.
+- Creates a private S3 bucket and uploads EC2 logs and app logs to it.
-6️⃣ Lifecycle rule automatically deletes logs after 7 days to save storage cost.
+- Lifecycle rule automatically deletes logs after 7 days to save storage cost.
-7️⃣ Supports two IAM roles:
+- Supports two IAM roles:
   • Write-only S3 role (attached to EC2 for uploading logs; no read permission). - Attached to First EC2
   • Read-only S3 role (used to list and verify uploaded logs). - Attached to second EC2
-8️⃣ Stops EC2 instance automatically after a set time (to avoid cost).
+- Stops EC2 instance automatically after a set time (to avoid cost).
-9️⃣ Uses GitHub Actions to automate provisioning, deployment, and validation.
+- Uses GitHub Actions to automate provisioning, deployment, and validation.

 ---